Washington County License Hearing Guide

 Special Programs

-Occupational License: An occupational license allows you to drive for essential purposes even when your license is suspended.
-Eligibility requirements vary.
+- Occupational License: An occupational license may allow you to drive for essential purposes even during a suspension.